Hope Unit is an inpatient service based at Fairfield Hospital in Bury.

 On the unit we have an expert team of healthcare professionals including psychiatrists, psychologists, nurses, occupational therapists, dieticians and teachers.

-Visit our CAMHS resources page for more mental health support and advice.
+You can read more about Hope unit below, or visit our CAMHS resources page for more mental health support and advice.

 We've created virtual tour of Hope unit, using 360-degree photography.
 Take a look around the unit.